Your app uses New Relic's Java agent and you run into a metric grouping issue.

 To troubleshoot your Java agent configuration: If component-based naming has been disabled, re-enable it.

-Some metric grouping issues can be resolved by simply upgrading your New Relic agent.
+Some metric grouping issues can be resolved simply by upgrading your New Relic agent.
 Unless you have a good reason not to, New Relic recommends always upgrading to the most recent version.

 To troubleshoot your Java agent version, refer to the Java agent release notes.
 The release notes summarize fixes and changes, including situations where agent-related metric grouping issues have been corrected.

-If your Java agent version is up-to-date and correctly configured, but you still run into a metric grouping issue, you may need to manually name your transactions.
+If your Java agent version is up to date and correctly configured, but you still run into a metric grouping issue, you may need to manually name your transactions.
 To help you get started, refer to New Relic's example program using the Java API.

 The metric limit prevents the problem from getting any worse.
 However, before New Relic can remove the limit, the cause of the metric grouping issue must be resolved.